clarashong/Kirby-Star-Defense/README.md

 # Kirby Star Defense
- Kirby Shooter Game
+Kirby Shooter Game \
- Completed 2022
+Completed 2022 \
- By Clara Hong (clarashong)
+By **Clara Hong** (clarashong)

 ## Description

-This project is a fun shooter game starring the beloved character Kirby by Masahiro Sakurai.
+This fun shooter game project stars the beloved character Kirby by Masahiro Sakurai.
 The player fights Kirby-universe enemies in an effort to protect their precious ores.
-The game was used as practice and an opportunity to learn Greenfoot, object oriented programming and game design.
+The game was practice and an opportunity to learn Greenfoot, object oriented programming, and game design.
 Kirby and its universe's characters belong to Nintendo and HAL's Labratory, I do not take any credit for character designs.
 I simply wanted to make a shooter game involving such beloved characters.